JoinColony/colonyNetwork/docs/_Interface_IReputationMiningCycle.md

 ### `confirmNewHash`

 Confirm a new reputation hash.
-The hash in question is either the only one that was submitted this cycle,
+The hash in question is either the only one that was submitted this cycle, or the last one standing after all others have been proved wrong.

 **Parameters**